PojavLauncherTeam/PojavLauncher_iOS/README.md

 - iOS 17.x and iOS 18.x is supported.
 However, a computer is required.
 For more information, please check out the official wiki: https://pojavlauncher.app/wiki/faq/ios/JIT.html#what-are-the-methods-to-enable-jit

 ### Setting up to sideload
 PojavLauncher can be sideloaded in many ways.
 Our recommended solution is to install [TrollStore](https://github.com/opa334/TrollStore) if your iOS version supports it.
-Installing with TrollStore allows you to permenantly sign the application, automatically enable JIT, and increase memory limits.
+Installing with TrollStore allows you to permanently sign the application, automatically enable JIT, and increase memory limits.

 For iOS/iPadOS 17.0: Unfortunately,the above process will not work.
 It is required that you must use [TrollRestore](https://github.com/JJTech0130/TrollRestore).
 Any versions above iOS/iPadOS 17.0 will NOT be supported (as of December 23, 2024).